honeypieio/shrubcoop.org/content/events/big-swap-test.md

 title = "New & Old Members Warm Welcome!"

 +++
-Are you interested in volunteering for SHRUB, become a paying member or simply want to find out more about what SHRUB is all about?
 There is a lot to us so whether you are brand new or have been around a while come along and get informed.

 Come join other like-minded people, learn a bit about what we do and how we work and discover what volunteer experiences might be available.